nishantrpai/baseplay/README.md

 - ~~Add a game url to game.sol so it avoids so script works on that domain or localhost~~
 - ~~Get all achievements and players who achieved them~~
 - ~~When a user views the leaderboard, they should see the achievements they have achieved~~
+- ~~Get owner and show on game page~~
+- Finish create game page
+- Add achievements to game from dashboard
+- Make extension that allows to connect contract and allows dev to add achievements/leaderboards etc
+- ~~Accelerate dev process with localhost for hardhat~~